Time-consistent portfolio selection with monotone mean-variance preferences: Introduction

-Although the MMV preferences have been widely explored, \cite{Wang-Chen-2025} find that the MMV preferences do not consistently withstand repeated testing.
+Although the MMV preferences have been widely explored, \cite{Wang-Chen-Liu-Cui-2025} pointed out that the MMV preferences do not consistently withstand repeated testing.
 More concretely, for the example given in \cite[Section 1]{Maccheroni-Marinacci-Rustichini-Taboga-2009}, the MMV preference suggests that the two choices are indistinguishable, but every rational agent would make the same choice due to the presence of strict state-wise dominance.
 In other words, if numerous rational agents have encountered this selection problem or if a single rational agent is expected to address it repeatedly, the resulting choice will deviate from that in \cite{Maccheroni-Marinacci-Rustichini-Taboga-2009}.
-See details in \cite[Section 1]{Wang-Chen-2025}.
-To handle this drawback, \cite{Wang-Chen-2025} make a further minor modification on the MMV preference and obtain a class of strictly monotone mean-variance (SMMV) preferences.
-The corresponding single-period and continuous-time portfolio optimization problems are discussed therein.
-It is found that there is only a subclass of the SMMV preferences with which the continuous-time portfolio problem has the same solution as the primal MV problem, even though the asset price processes are given by the classical Black-Scholes model.
+See details in \cite[Section 1]{Wang-Chen-Liu-Cui-2025}.
+To handle this drawback, \cite{Wang-Chen-Liu-Cui-2025} introduce a class of strictly monotone mean-variance (SMMV) preferences based on a further minor modification on the MMV preference.
+More specifically, these preferences assign the following performance function to an uncertain prospect $X$:

+where $\zeta $ is an actively chosen ``gradient'' to capture the strict monotonicity (see also \cite[Theorem 2.4]{Wang-Chen-Liu-Cui-2025}).
+Conversely, the MMV preference is recovered as a special case by by setting $\zeta \equiv 0$.
+In other words, the (time-consistent) MMV portfolio strategy is included in the present paper.

+An intuitive illustration for the differences among the MV, MMV and SMMV preferences is provided in \cite[Example 2.8, therein]{Wang-Chen-Liu-Cui-2025}, see also Figure \ref{fig: illustrate MV MMV SMMV}.
+Roughly speaking, the MMV preference merely flattens the right half of the MV parabola into a horizontal line, while the SMMV preference further tilts this line obliquely upward.